 Head injuries are the leading cause of serious injury and death to kids on wheels.
-Wearing a properly fitted, certified helmet can reduce the risk of serious head injury by 85 per cent.
+Wearing a properly fitted, certified helmet can reduce the risk of serious head injury by over 80 per cent.
+This means four out of five head injuries could be prevented if every cyclist wore a helmet.
 Children and youth under 18 years of age are required by law to wear a helmet when bicycling.
 Helmets must fit properly to protect your child in the event of a crash.